-If you’re struggling to pay your car finance, you might be able to ask to defer payments for three months if you’ve been financially affected during this coronavirus crisis.
+If you’re struggling to pay your car finance, you can ask for a payment holiday, also known as a freeze, of up to three months if you’ve been financially affected during this coronavirus crisis.
 You might be offered more or less than three months depending on your circumstances.

 It means you could be allowed to delay the payments you normally make for your car finance repayment plan.
 That delay would mean any payments would not be expected for the three months after you’ve made the arrangement with your car finance provider.

 Remember this help is temporary, and will only last for three months.
 Only take it if you need it, and use the time to plan what you will do when the payment holiday ends.

 To apply for a payment holiday, contact your car finance firm.
 Find out more below.

 You can only get a payment holiday if the company who organised your car finance approves it.

 If the firm thinks you’ll be worse off by taking a payment holiday, they won’t approve it, but will look at other ways of supporting you.

 You’ll still be charged interest for the months you’re delaying your payments for, but won’t get charged extra fees or charges.
 The three months of the payment holiday during COVID-19 also won’t affect your credit rating – but missing payments after this time will.